Elton John: 1990–1999: "Sacrifice" to Aida

-In 1990, John achieved his first solo UK number one hit single, with "Sacrifice" (coupled with "Healing Hands") from the previous year's album Sleeping with the Past; it stayed at the top spot for five weeks.
+In 1990 John achieved his first solo UK number one hit single, with "Sacrifice" (coupled with "Healing Hands") from the previous year's album Sleeping with the Past; it stayed at the top spot for five weeks.
 The following year, "Basque" won the Grammy for Best Instrumental, and a guest concert appearance at Wembley Arena John made on George Michael's cover of "Don't Let the Sun Go Down on Me" was released as a single and topped the charts in both the UK and the US.
 At the 1991 Brit Awards in London, John won Best British Male.

-In 1992, John released the US number 8 album The One, featuring the hit song "The One".
+In 1992 John released the US number 8 album The One, featuring the hit song "The One".
 It was his first album recorded entirely sober.
 As John recalled in 2020, "I was used to making records under the haze of alcohol or drugs, and here I was, 100% sober, so it was tough.
 But I managed to come up with a good song, which was the title of the record."
 He also released "Runaway Train", a duet he recorded with his longtime friend Eric Clapton, with whom he played on Clapton's World Tour.
 John and Taupin then signed a music publishing deal with Warner/Chappell Music for an estimated $39 million over 12 years, including the largest cash advance in music publishing history.

-In April 1992, John appeared at the Freddie Mercury Tribute Concert at Wembley Stadium, performing "The Show Must Go On" with the remaining members of Queen, and "Bohemian Rhapsody" with Axl Rose of Guns N' Roses and Queen's remaining members.
-In September, John performed "The One" at the 1992 MTV Video Music Awards and closed the ceremony performing "November Rain" with Guns N' Roses.
-The following year, he released Duets, which featured collaborations with 15 artists, including Tammy Wynette and RuPaul.
+In April 1992 John appeared at the Freddie Mercury Tribute Concert at Wembley Stadium, performing "The Show Must Go On" with the remaining members of Queen, and "Bohemian Rhapsody" with Axl Rose of Guns N' Roses and Queen's remaining members.
+In September John performed "The One" at the 1992 MTV Video Music Awards and closed the ceremony performing "November Rain" with Guns N' Roses.
+In 1993 he released Duets, which featured collaborations with 15 artists, including Tammy Wynette and RuPaul.
 This included a new collaboration with Kiki Dee, "True Love", which reached the Top 10 of the UK charts.
 In the same year, The Bunbury Tails, a multi-artist charity album, was released, which was the soundtrack to the British animated television series of the same name.
 "Up The Revolution" was John's track, alongside contributions from George Harrison, the Bee Gees and Eric Clapton.
 The album was issued briefly, and only in the UK.